Project Portfolio Page (PPP)

 - The

-flag following the command (eg.find -s keyword
+-sflag following the command (eg.find -s keyword) - The